willcl-ark/bitcoin-core-docker/README.md

 _Note: [learn more](#using-rpcauth-for-remote-authentication) about how `-rpcauth` works for remote authentication._

-By default, `bitcoind` will run as user `bitcoin` in the group `bitcoin` for security reasons and with its default data directory set to `~/.bitcoin`.
+By default, `bitcoind` will run as user `bitcoin` in the group `bitcoin` for security reasons and its default data directory is set to `/home/bitcoin/.bitcoin`.
 If you'd like to customize where `bitcoin` stores its data, you must use the `BITCOIN_DATA` environment variable.
 The directory will be automatically created with the correct permissions for the `bitcoin` user and `bitcoind` automatically configured to use it.

 ```sh
 ❯ docker run --env BITCOIN_DATA=/var/lib/bitcoin-core --rm -it bitcoin/bitcoin \